 We are a student engineering design team at the University of British Columbia dedicated to the design, manufacture and launch of suborbital rockets.
-Currently we are building a rocket from scratch to fly at the Spaceport America Cup in 2017.
+After our win in the 10,000 feet Commercial Off the Shelf (COTS) category at Spaceport America Cup 2017, we are gearing up to compete once again in Spaceport America Cup 2018 next year.
 Our eventual goal is to send a rocket to the edge of space - about 300,000ft up!

 If you are looking for a fast-paced team with ambitious goals and are willing to get your hands dirty, this is the team for you.